South RouteMount Elbrus

 - Fleece jacket (heavy pile, or good quality soft shell with hood)

-- Down jacket with hood (good quality climbing down jacket, not a fashion model)
+- Down jacket (good quality mountain down jacket, with a hood and covering the bum - not a fashion model)

 - Trekking clothes (shirts, trousers, shorts, jumpers)